-Croí Third Age Mayo Focus on Hypertension (High Blood Pressure)
+Croí Third Age Mayo Focuses on Hypertension (High Blood Pressure)

-The Croí Third Age Mayo project, which aims to promote healthy cardiovascular ageing, is delighted to partner with local pharmacies across Mayo for the month of September to offer free blood pressure checks to people over 55 years of age who have not had their blood pressure checked in the past year.
+The Croí Third Age Mayo project, which aims to promote healthy cardiovascular ageing, is delighted to partner with local pharmacies across Mayo for the month of May to offer free blood pressure checks to anyone who has not had their blood pressure checked in the past year, with a particular focus on those over 55 years of age.

 High blood pressure (hypertension) can put a strain on your arteries and organs, which can increase your risk of developing serious problems such as heart attacks and strokes.
-Members of the public found to have high blood pressure will be offered advice and information, as well as the opportunity to take part in a free blood pressure management programme, delivered by the Croí multi-disciplinary health team.
+Members of the public found to have high blood pressure will be offered information and advice, as well as the opportunity to take part in a free blood pressure management programme, delivered by the Croí multi-disciplinary health team.

 People over 55 years of age interested in a free blood pressure check can simply contact one of the participating pharmacies.